rthrbrs/styleguide/docs/titles.md

 ## Military Leaders

-Provide the person’s military rank and office, where applicable:
+In the lower third, provide the person’s abbreviated military rank and office, where applicable:

+???+ note "Examples"
+    Gen. Charles Q. Brown, Jr.
-* General Mark Milley, Chairman of the Joint Chiefs of Staff
+    Chairman of the U.S. Joint Chiefs of Staff

+    Adm.
+William H. McRaven
-* Admiral William H. McRaven, U.S. Navy
+    U.S. Navy

+    Gen. Oleksandr Syrskyi
-* General Valerii Zaluzhnyi, Commander in Chief, Armed Forces of Ukraine
+    Commander in Chief, Armed Forces of Ukraine

-##### Abbreviated titles may be used in the news ticker:

-* Gen. Mark Milley
-* Adm.
-William McRaven
-* Gen. Zaluzhnyi
-* Lt.
-Col. Alexander Vindman
+    Gen. Ben Hodges (Ret.)
+    Former Commander, U.S. Army Europe

 ## Academia, Think Tanks and Other Organizations

 List the person’s **function** and **institution**, in that order, separated by a comma:

+???+ note "Examples"
     * Vice-President, U.S. Institute of Peace
     * Head of Space Missions, NASA
     * Senior Fellow, Heritage Foundation
-* Spokesman, Ukrainian Air Force
+    * Levin Professor of History, Yale University

-Academic titles are used less frequently in English-speaking countries than in Poland.
+In English media, academic titles are used less frequently than in Poland.
 If a guest insists that you mention their degree, use Prof. or Dr. rather than Ph.D.
 Otherwise, use the title Dr. for medical doctors only.

-* Dr. Joanna Gocłowska-Bolek, American Studies Center, University of Warsaw
-* Timothy Snyder, Levin Professor of History, Yale University

 ## Clergy

 Names of clergymen and women should be preceded by the person’s title (Father, Reverend, Rabbi, Sister) and, where applicable, followed by the abbreviation of their religious congregation (OP, SJ, OSF, etc.).
 Roman Catholic and Eastern Orthodox priests are typically styled Father (Fr.), while Anglican/Episcopal priests and some Protestant ministers take the title Reverend (Rev.).
 If the ordained person holds a church office, it should be listed after the comma.
 In some cases, this will make the preceding title superfluous:

+???+ note "Examples"
-* Fr.
+    Fr.
 Mike Schmitz

-* Rev. Jesse Jackson
+    Rev. Jesse Jackson

-* Br.
+    Br.
 Guy Consolmagno, SJ

+    Abp.
+Wojciech Polak
-* Abp.
-Wojciech Polak, Primate of Poland
+    Primate of Poland

+    Laurent Ulrich
-* Laurent Ulrich, Archbishop of Paris
+    Archbishop of Paris

+    Bartholomew I
-* Bartholomew I, Ecumenical Patriarch of Constantinople
+    Ecumenical Patriarch of Constantinople

+    Epiphanius I
-* Epiphanius I, Metropolitan of Kyiv and All Ukraine
+    Metropolitan of Kyiv and All Ukraine

 Note that the title of cardinal is traditionally placed between the first name and surname.

+???+ note "Examples"
+    Timothy Cardinal Dolan
-* Timothy Cardinal Dolan, Archbishop of New York
+    Archbishop of New York

+    Blase Cardinal Cupich
-* Blase Cardinal Cupich, Archbishop of Chicago
+    Archbishop of Chicago

-## Other Guidelines

-**If an official holds more than one title, list the one that is more important or more relevant to the subject at hand:**

-* Adam Bodnar, Polish Justice Minister
-* Adam Bodnar, Polish Public Prosecutor General

-## Abbreviations, Acronyms and Initialisms

-**Abbreviated titles end in a period:**

-* Dr.
-* Prof.
-* Sen.
-* Rep.
-* Fr.
-* Rev.
-* Gen.
-* Col.

-**Avoid periods in acronyms and initialisms, with the exception of U.S. and U.K.:**

-* U.S.
-* U.K.
-* EU
-* UN
-* NATO
-* PM
-* FM
-* CIS
-* OSCE
-* CSTO
-* OPEC